- Information has been coming from many SAP customers on strange indirect access charges.

 Information From Actual Accounts on Strange SAP Indirect Access Charges

-Indirect access is when a software vendor charges a company to connect to their system.
-The fundamentals of indirect access or IA is covered in the article How to Best Understand Type 1 Versus Type 2 Indirect Access.
+Indirect access is when a software vendor charges a company to connect to its system.
+The fundamentals of indirect access or IA are covered in the article How to Best Understand Type 1 Versus Type 2 Indirect Access.
 SAP customers do not typically find out about indirect access restrictions during the sales process.
-Indirect access is presented as if it is copyright protection, but the way it is often treated by SAP, it is an enlargement of copyright protection.
+Indirect access is presented as if it is copyright protected, but the way it is often treated by SAP, it is an enlargement of copyright protection.

 Moreover, almost undiscussed in a published form, indirect access is used by large vendors to block out smaller vendors.
 Indirect access is, therefore, a kind of account control.
 Moreover, like any technique of account, control, indirect access is designed to point as many IT expenditures as possible back to the large IT vendor.